-According to some reports, 90 percent of soldiers returning from Iraq who seek medical treatment do so for post traumatic stress disorder. post traumatic stress disorder (ptsd) is an emotional and psychological reaction to trauma in which a person experiences uncontrollable, frightening audio and visual Coping With Flashbacks that can overtake him or her during ordinary situations like playing with children or washing a car. ptsd is the fourth-ranking psychiatric disorder in the United States.
+According to some reports, 90 percent of soldiers returning from Iraq who seek medical treatment do so for post traumatic stress disorder.
+Post Traumatic stress Disorder (ptsd) is an emotional and psychological reaction to trauma in which a person experiences uncontrollable, frightening audio and visual flashbacks that can overtake him or her during ordinary situations like playing with children or washing a car.
+PTSD is the fourth-ranking psychiatric disorder in the United States.

 Susan Lee-Titus understands PTSD intimately.
 She was brutally raped at gunpoint by two men who burst into her dance studio and for years endured frequent flashbacks of that memory.
 Susan is an author, speaker, dancer and communications and media specialist.
 She is the founder of Joy Dancers, a prison outreach program that teaches aerobic dance to female inmates as an outlet for anger and stress.
 Her new book is “The Dancer Returns: From Victim to Victory.”